jetbrains-academy/CppBasics/MemoryManagement/MemoryLayout/SizeOf/task.md

 | `bool`          | boolean values                                             | Yes                 | 1     | false, true        |

-*Size is given in bytes, for platform-independent types exact size is given, for platform-dependent types typical size is given.
+*Size is given in bytes, for platform-independent types the exact size is given, for platform-dependent types the typical size is given.